GV-Kaushik/react-api-tester/README.md

 # Lightweight API Client

 A browser-based, Postman-inspired API testing tool built using **React**, **Vite**, and **Tailwind CSS**.
-This application allows developers to send HTTP requests, inspect responses, manage environment variables, and generate request code snippets — all directly from the browser.
+This application allows developers to send HTTP requests, inspect responses, manage environment variables, use query parameters, and generate request code snippets — all directly from the browser.

 ---